Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 On December 24, 1969, Curt Flood sent a 128-word letter to Baseball Commissioner Bowie Kuhn that would eventually help dismantle the reserve clause and reshape the economics of professional sports.
 "After twelve years in the Major Leagues," Flood wrote, "I do not feel that I am a piece of property to be bought and sold irrespective of my wishes."

 Flood had been traded from the Cardinals to the Phillies on October 7, along with Tim McCarver, Byron Browne, and Joe Hoerner.
 He refused to report.
 Flood was a three-time All-Star, a seven-time Gold Glove winner, and the best center fielder in the National League for most of the 1960s.
 He hit .293 over twelve seasons in St. Louis.
-He did not want to play in Philadelphia, and more importantly, he did not believe the team had the right to send him there without his consent.
+He didn't want to play in Philadelphia, and more importantly, he didn't believe the team had the right to send him there without his consent.

 The Players Association, led by Marvin Miller, voted unanimously to back Flood's challenge and pay his legal expenses.
 Kuhn denied the request.
 On January 16, 1970, Flood filed a lawsuit against Kuhn and Major League Baseball, alleging violations of federal antitrust law.